gongxingwei/DailyUse/docs/pm/stories/STORY-TASK-004-001.md

  * Dependency Type Enum
  */
 export enum DependencyType {
   FINISH_TO_START = 'finish_to_start', // FS: B starts after A finishes
   START_TO_START = 'start_to_start', // SS: B starts when A starts
   FINISH_TO_FINISH = 'finish_to_finish', // FF: B finishes when A finishes
-  START_TO_FINISH = 'start_to_finish'   // SF: B finishes when A starts
+  START_TO_FINISH = 'start_to_finish', // SF: B finishes when A starts
 }

 /**
  * Dependency Status Enum
  */
 export enum DependencyStatus {
   NONE = 'none', // No dependencies
-  WAITING = 'waiting',        // Waiting for predecessors READY = 'ready',            // All dependencies met BLOCKED = 'blocked'         // Cannot proceed due to dependencies }
+  WAITING = 'waiting', // Waiting for predecessors READY = 'ready', // All dependencies met
+  BLOCKED = 'blocked', // Cannot proceed due to dependencies }

 /**